Crystalline color superconductors: The two-flavor inhomogeneous phases

-In Fig.~\ref{Fig:solitonO}, taken from \textcite{Nickel:2008ng}, we report the plot of the BCS free-energy (solid line) and of the inhomogeneous phase (dashed line) as a function of $\delta\mu$.
+In Fig.~\ref{Fig:solitonO}, taken from \textcite{Nickel:2008ng}, we report the plot of the BCS free energy (solid line) and of the solitonic phase (dashed line) as a function of $\delta\mu$.
 The dotted line corresponds to the free energy of the FF phase.
-The baseline corresponds to the free-energy of the normal phase.
+The baseline corresponds to the free energy of the normal phase.
 With increasing mismatch a second order phase transition takes place from the BCS to the solitonic structure at a value $\delta\mu/\Delta_{\rm BCS} \simeq 0.7$ which is smaller than the value at which the transition from the BCS phase to the FF phase takes place.
-On the other hand, the transition from the inhomogeneous phase to the normal one takes place almost simultaneously to the transition from the FF phase to the normal one.
+On the other hand, the transition from the solitonic phase to the normal one takes place almost simultaneously with the transition from the FF phase to the normal one.

 In the case of the FF phase, the transition to the BCS state is first order and to the normal phase is second order.
-On the other hand, the transition from the soliton lattice to the BCS phase is of the second order.
+On the other hand, the transition from the solitonic phase to the BCS phase is second order.
 This is possible because the gap function~\eqref{eq:BN2} naturally interpolates between the homogeneous state, corresponding to a single soliton with infinite period, and the cosine-shaped solution.

-Moreover, the transition to the inhomogeneous state~\eqref{eq:BN2} to the normal phase is found to be of the first order, in agreement with the results of the smearing procedure \cite{Casalbuoni:2004wm}.
+Moreover, the transition to the inhomogeneous state~\eqref{eq:BN2} to the normal phase is found to be of the first order, in agreement with the results of the smearing procedure for the strip \cite{Casalbuoni:2004wm}, see Table~\ref{tabledeltamu2}.
 At this transition point, the profile of the gap function is of the cosine type, \textit{i.e.} the strip profile discussed above.